 Other Influences on Muscle Protein Synthesis

-Carbohydrates: Simultaneous ingestion of proteins and carbs was shown to delay the digestion of protein .
-However, no effects on MPS were observed .
+Carbohydrates: Simultaneous ingestion of proteins and carbs has been shown by the Journal of Clinical Endocrinology & Metabolism to delay the digestion of protein .
+However, they have no effects on MPS.

 Fats: Not yet thoroughly investigated, the influence of fats on MPS is believed to be negligible.

-Insulin: Unlike with muscle protein breakdown, natural levels of insulin exhibit no influence on muscle protein synthesis .
+Insulin: Unlike muscle protein breakdown, natural levels of insulin exhibit no influence on muscle protein synthesis as shown by studies by the European Journal of Endocrinology .
 On the other hand, abnormal doses of insulin could stimulate muscle growth, and some bodybuilders make use of this application.

-Meal Distribution: To optimize muscle growth, you should space out your meals throughout the day.
-Taking evened-out servings of food rich in protein is more conducive to high MPS rates than having most of your daily protein for dinner .
+Meal Distribution: To optimize muscle growth, I always emphasize spacing out meals throughout the day.
+Taking evened-out servings of food rich in protein is more conducive to high MPS rates than having most of your daily protein for dinner.

-Having said that, it’s equally important not to overdo it.
-Taking 20g every 3 hours was proven to stimulate MPS better than having smaller doses more often or taking larger doses less often .
+That said, It's equally important not to overdo it.
+According to the Journal of Physiology, taking 20g every 3 hours stimulates MPS better than having smaller doses more often or taking larger doses less often .

-Eating Before Sleep: An evenly distributed protein intake is our clear objective when we're looking to muscle up.
-It’s therefore advisable to eat before bed.
-Our last meal for the day is beneficial to overnight MPS and leads to increased strength and muscle mass in long-term training programs .
+Eating Before Sleep: According to studies published by the Journal of Nutrition, the last meal of the day is beneficial to overnight MPS and leads to increased strength and muscle mass in long-term training programs .